-- Human Physiology and Pathophysiology
+- Applied Physiology and Pathophysiology

-- Anesthesia Equipment and Technology
+- Anesthesia Equipment, Technology, and Safety

+Unlike the National Certification Examination (NCE), we understand that the knowledge required of an experienced CRNA differs from that required of a new practitioner.
 The CPCA is based on a nationwide practice analysis of hundreds of practicing nurse anesthetists to ensure the knowledge covered is common to all CRNAs, regardless of practice focus.

 It is designed to provide feedback on your strengths and weaknesses in different knowledge areas--similar to a self-assessment.
 Scores are measured against a defined performance standard to identify any areas where additional study is needed.

-No, your performance on the CPCA will not affect your CRNA credential as long as you successfully complete additional targeted continuing education in any area where the performance standard is not met.
+Q Will my performance on the CPCA affect my credential?No, your performance on the CPCA will not affect your CRNA credential as long as you successfully complete additional targeted continuing education--a minimum of one Class A credit--in any area where the performance standard is not met.
 The choice of additional continuing education, as well as the number of credits (at least one), is completely up to you.
 If you meet the standard, no additional credits are needed (outside of the standard CPC Program requirements).

 Q When do I need to take the CPCA?

 You are required to take a CPCA once every eight years.
-You can take it in any testing window during your second 4-year cycle.
+You can take it in any open testing window during your second 4-year cycle.
 The exact date is up to you, as long as the CPCA is completed at least six months before your credential renewal deadline.

 To see your personalized CPC Program Timeline, log into your portal on the NBCRNA website.

 Q Where can I take the CPCA?

-You choose when and where to take the CPCA, either online in your home or other preferred setting, or at a testing center during testing windows.
+You choose when and where to take the CPCA, either online in your home or other preferred setting, or at a testing center during testing windows